Ethnic minorities in China: Guarantee of rights and interests

-The PRC's Constitution and laws guarantee equal rights to all ethnic groups in China and help promote ethnic minority groups' economic and cultural development.
+The Constitution of China and laws guarantee equal rights to all ethnic groups in China and help promote ethnic minority groups' economic and cultural development.
 The constitution prohibits both discrimination and acts of disunity.
 Articles 115 and 116 of the constitution state that in the provincial level autonomous regions and the autonomous prefectures and counties set aside for minority administration, local states via the local people's congresses "have the power to enact regulations on the exercise of autonomy and other separate regulations in the light of the political, economic, and cultural characteristics" of those areas.

 One notable preferential treatment ethnic minorities enjoy was their exemption from the population growth control of the One-Child Policy.
 But according to an investigative report by The Associated Press published at 28 June 2020, the Chinese government is taking draconian measures to slash birth rates among Uighurs and other minorities as part of a sweeping campaign to curb its Muslim population, even as it encourages some of the country's Han majority to have more children.